Hiking the Cadini di Misurina Viewpoint in the Dolomites

 From the bottom of the hill, the walk to the viewpoint followed a narrow footpath along a ridge with fabulous views of Tre Cime (Drei Zinnen).
 We still couldn’t see the Cadini di Misurina range, but we knew it was waiting for us.

 As we crested the hill, the full extent of Cadini di Misurina came into view.
 Compared to the crowds at Tre Cime, the Cadini di Misurina viewpoint felt a world away, with only a few other hikers around.
-The mountains beyond the end of the trail surrounded the lookout on three sides, like they were giants cradling the ridge in stone hands.
+The mountains beyond the end of the trail surrounded the viewpoint on three sides, like they were giants cradling the ridge in stone hands.

-The final stretch of the trail to the famous viewpoint was narrow, with real exposure in places, but the path itself was obvious and well-worn.
 If you’re comfortable on a steep hillside trail, you’ll probably feel okay here.
 If honest-to-god drop-offs terrify you, the most exposed section is short, and the views along the approach are already worth the walk on their own.

 When we visited, this viewpoint still felt like a bit of a hidden gem.
 Since then, its popularity has exploded.
 These days, especially in peak season, you should expect more people on the ridge and a small queue forming for photos at the classic lower outcrop.